Jotalea/format-any-disk/README.md

 ## Description
 This script allows the formatting of a selected USB drive with a FAT32 filesystem.
 It provides the user with the ability to choose the device to format, assign a custom label to the filesystem, and select a mount point.
 The script must be run with superuser (root) privileges to function correctly.
+Note: Anything that this script does can be done by yourself, just by learning and using the commands; this is just a script to automate that process, in a format that works on most devices.
+If you want a different format, you can try to modify the script or you can run the commands by yourself.

 ## Requirements
 - A Linux-based operating system.